casper-network/ceps/text/0095-nft-standard.md

     /// @param operator - The operator to check.
     /// @return bool - True if the operator is approved for all NFTs, false otherwise. fn is_approved_for_all(&self, owner: Key, operator: Key) -> bool;
 }

+/// Receiver interface
+pub trait CEP95Receiver {
+    /// Called after a `safe_transfer_from` completes its internal state update.
+    /// MUST return `true` to signal acceptance; returning `false` or reverting
+    /// causes the entire transfer to roll back.
+    ///
+    /// @param operator The account (EOA or contract) that invoked
+    ///        `safe_transfer_from`.
+    /// @param from     The previous owner of `token_id`.
+    /// @param token_id The NFT being transferred.
+    /// @param data     Opaque auxiliary data forwarded from the original call;
+    ///                 may be `None` if no extra data was supplied.
+    ///
+    /// @return bool `true` to accept the NFT, anything else to reject. fn on_cep95_received(&mut self, operator: &Key, from: &Key, token_id: &U256, data: &Option<Bytes>) -> bool;
+}
 ```